BiDAlab/GeneticAlgorithm/README.md

 ## <a name="article">Article</a>

+**NOTE: Remember to make reference to the next article in any work that is made public, in whatever form, based directly or indirectly on the use of the Feature-Selector Genetic Algorithm.**

-- `[ChildCI_2022]` R. Tolosana, J.C.
+- R. Tolosana, J.C.
 Ruiz-Garcia, R. Vera-Rodriguez, J. Herreros-Rodriguez, S. Romero-Tapiador, A. Morales and J. Fierrez, **"Child-Computer Interaction: Recent Works, New Dataset, and Age Detection"**, *IEEE Transactions on Emerging Topics in Computing*, doi: [10.1109/TETC.2022.3150836](https://www.doi.org/10.1109/TETC.2022.3150836), 2022.

-**Remember to make reference to the article** `[ChildCI_2022]` **in any work that is made public, in whatever form, based directly or indirectly on the use of the Feature-Selector Genetic Algorithm.**

 <br/>